anngroong/podcasts/content/episode/428-anna-karapetyan-iran-armenia-military-exercise-azerbaijan-border-shootings-mirzoyan-in-antalya-genocide-denial.md

 - What do Turkey and Azerbaijan gain by demanding constitutional change in Armenia?
 - Is the continued recognition of the Armenian Genocide abroad a counter to official denial at home?

+## Thoughts from the Participants

+* **Hovik**: Aftermath of Gyumri elections: opposition consolidating, but concerns of government retaliation persist.
+* **Anna**: Government forcing new “Citizens Day” holiday on people.
+Pretty much around the time of the Armenian Genocide.
+* **Asbed**: Pathetic Armenian performance at the Antalya Diplomatic Forum.
+Is Pashinyan’s “real Armenia” tomorrow’s “western Azerbaijan”?

 ---

 ## Links Referenced During The Show